 Visitors traveling to the park on the Ranger III from Houghton, Mich., can attend the slide talk, "Introducing Isle Royale National Park," presented at about 2 p.m. each voyage.
+Offered on return trips of the Ranger III is another slide talk, "Previewing the National Parks and Monuments."

-Naturalist-guided trips lasting about an hour start from Windigo Ranger Station to coincide with the schedule of the Wenonah from Grand Portage; half day conducted walks are also offered.
+Naturalist-guided trips lasting about an hour start from Windigo Ranger Station 5 days weekly to coincide with the schedule of the Hiawatha from Grand Portage, Minn.

-Similar naturalist-guided trips are offered daily at Rock Harbor Lodge to coincide with the schedule of the Isle Royale Queen II from Copper Harbor, Mich.
-Half day naturalist-guided trips also start from Rock Harbor Lodge; schedules are posted at the dock information building.
+Similar naturalist-guided trips are offered daily at Rock Harbor Lodge to coincide with the arrival and departure of the Isle Royale Queen II from Copper Harbor, Mich.
+Two or three half- or whole-day naturalist-guided trips per week also start from Rock Harbor Lodge; schedules are posted on the lodge bulletin board.